urcades/ollama-interface/src/tools/README.md

 - `index.js` - Main export file that combines and exports all tools
 - `definitions.js` - Contains tool definitions (JSON schema) for each tool
-- `implementations.js` - Contains the actual implementations of each tool function
+- `implementations.js` - Imports individual tool implementations and provides the executor function
+- `weather.js` - Implementation of the weather tool
+- `search.js` - Implementation of the web search tool
+- `coin.js` - Implementation of the coin flip tool

 ## How to Use